 If you have more time to spend in Taiwan, you might consider any of these additions.

 Need travel tips?
 Consult with our team and we’ll take care of everything.

 Add-On: One-Day Trip For Hot Springs In Beitou

 There are plenty of hot spring spas in Beitou similar to the onsen spas that you’d find in Japan.
 While you can certainly spend the night at one, it’s a short 20-minute cab ride to Beitou district where you can pay a day rate to enjoy hot springs and have a great lunch.

 Have more time to spend?
 Explore the rest with Taiwan with any (or all) of these options below.

 Add-On: One Night, Two Days To Explore Hualien County, Taroko National Gorge And Yilan

 If you want to visit Hualien County, you’ll want to spend the night.
-Head there in the morning (it’s a three-hour windy road drive with beautiful sea views along the way), and then spend the day exploring Taroko National Gorge and enjoying the local indigenous cuisine.
+Head there in the morning (it’s a three-hour windy road drive with beautiful sea views along the way), and then spend the day exploring Taroko National Park, home to the Taroko National Gorge, and enjoying the local indigenous cuisine.
 While there are tour buses that come here and make key stops to places like the Eternal Spring Shrine, Swallow Grotto, Qingshui Cliff and more, we much prefer going on our own so we can take our time.
 There are endless areas to discover here, from secret hot springs to suspension bridges and hidden hiking trails.
 The adventurous will want to hire a local guide who can take you on a river tracing tour to secret caves and hot springs away from the crowds.